Topic: Expressions

 - rounds to the nearest integer;floor(x)

-- rounds to the nearest integer towards zero;
+- rounds to the smaller integer (towards zero);

 - Integer: